 Difference Between ARM vs X86

-The following article provides an outline on ARM vs X86.
-X86 Refers the family of Intel processors starting from 8086 and it later releases 80186, 80286, 80386, 80486, Pentium and Xeon etc. mber 86 in X86 denotes the last 2 digits of its earlier processors.
+The following article provides an outline of ARM vs X86.
+X86 Refers to the Intel processors’ family starting from 8086, and it later releases 80186, 80286, 80386, 80486, Pentium, Xeon, etc. mber 86 in X86 denotes the last 2 digits of its earlier processors.
 ARM originally started as Acorn RISC Machine by ARM Holdings, developed ARM, ARM2 32 bit processors with minimal transistors that had lower power consumption/heat dissipation.
-X86 dominates desktops, workstation, laptop and server markets and initial chips were 16 bits and later versions were 32 and 64 bits.
+X86 dominates desktops, workstation, laptop and server markets, and initial chips were 16 bits, and later versions were 32 and 64 bits.
 ARM edged out Intel processors in speed and long battery life.
-Collaborated with Apple and VLSI to float a new company Advanced RISC Machines.
+Collaborated with Apple and VLSI to float a new company, Advanced RISC Machines.
 ARM processors are extensively used in mobile devices.

 Below are the top 13 differences between ARM vs X86: